equalframework/equal-doc/docs/index.md

-**Rock Solid Security**
-	Secure every API endpoint with User Management, Role-Based Access Controls, SSO Authentication, JWT, CORS, and OAuth.
+**Natively Secure** Benefit from native HTTP auth support (JWT, CORS) to secure every endpoint with User Management, Role-Based Access Controls, or custom Access management.

-**Server-Side Scripting**
-	Implement custom logic on the request or response of any API endpoint or quickly build your own custom APIs with JavaScript V8, Node.js, or PHP.
+**Server-Side Scripting** Implement custom logic on any route endpoint to quickly build micro-services and  APIs of your own.

-**Instant APIs Without Code**
-	Automatically generate a complete set of REST APIs with live documentation for any SQL or NoSQL database, file storage system, or external service.
+**Instant APIs Without Code** Automatically generate a complete set of REST APIs with live documentation for any kind of service.